-Before entering private practice, Ryan served as an Assistant U.S. Attorney in Louisiana and Houston.
-As part of the U.S. Attorney’s office Organized Crime Strike Force in Houston, Ryan tried numerous criminal cases and conducted significant grand jury investigations of international scope on matters ranging from violations of the U.S. trade laws to complex fraud.
-He also regularly briefed and argued criminal appeals before the U.S. Court of Appeals for the Fifth Circuit.
-In addition to his trial work, Ryan participated in the planning and execution of undercover operations to enforce U.S. trade controls and was involved in some of the most significant worksite enforcement investigations in the United States.
-Ryan was also involved in training Department of Justice (DOJ) federal prosecutors, including preparing DOJ training materials on criminal procedure, corporate compliance, and charging.
+Before entering private practice, Mr. McConnell served as an Assistant US Attorney in Louisiana and Houston.
+As part of the US Attorney’s office Organized Crime Strike Force in Houston, Mr. McConnell tried numerous criminal cases and conducted significant grand jury investigations of international scope on matters ranging from violations of the US trade laws to complex fraud.
+He also regularly briefed and argued criminal appeals before the US Court of Appeals for the Fifth Circuit.
+In addition to his trial work, Mr. McConnell participated in the planning and execution of undercover operations to enforce US trade controls and was involved in some of the most significant worksite enforcement investigations in the United States.
+Mr. McConnell was also involved in training Department of Justice (DOJ) federal prosecutors, including preparing DOJ training materials on criminal procedure, corporate compliance, and charging.
 He taught a number of classes, including trial advocacy, to federal prosecutors and investigators at the DOJ National Advocacy Center in Columbia, South Carolina.

-Outside of his practice, Ryan teaches international corporate compliance and criminal procedure at the University of Houston Law Center.
+Outside of his practice, Mr. McConnell teaches international corporate compliance and criminal procedure at the University of Houston Law Center.
 In 2011, he was named faculty member of the year by the UH Advocates, and his corporate compliance course was recently featured on The Wall Street Journal’s Law Blog.
-Ryan is also a columnist for Corporate Counsel magazine, writing the Risky Business column which focuses on compliance and risk issues.
-Ryan is a frequent speaker on criminal charging and compliance developments.
+Mr. McConnell is also a columnist for Corporate Counsel magazine, writing the Risky Business column which focuses on compliance and risk issues.
+Mr. McConnell is a frequent speaker on criminal charging and compliance developments.
 He is also listed in the Who’s Who list of Business Crime Defense lawyers and has been named to Ethisphere’s list of Attorneys Who Matter for the past three years.

 Sally Bernstein is a Principal in PwC’s Risk Consulting practice in Boston.
 She brings over 20 years of diverse experience providing management consulting services to clients.
 She has a unique blend of project management, process improvement and technology knowledge and experience that allows her to help her clients enhance and improve the processes around risk management in support of achieving their strategic objectives.

-Sally approaches risk from a program management and a strategic risk perspective.
+Ms. Bernstein approaches risk from a program management and a strategic risk perspective.
 She is strong in all three dimensions of GRC, and leverages her ability to design and enhance the structure, processes and governance needed to build and embed effective risk management programs within organizations.
-Sally works with companies to improve their Enterprise Risk Management (ERM) programs, with a particular focus on helping clients move from generating risk assessments to delivering action oriented information to support improved decision making.
+Ms. Bernstein works with companies to improve their Enterprise Risk Management (ERM) programs, with a particular focus on helping clients move from generating risk assessments to delivering action oriented information to support improved decision making.
 She helps clients embed better risk management processes around strategic, operational and compliance risk.

-Sally’s risk focus is driven more towards holistic and value added approaches that support achievement of overall organizational strategy.
-She has spent a number of years helping clients manage risks from various angles for example she has supported large government programs, large systems transformations, large business transformations, and large scale multinational compliance responses.
+Ms. Bernstein’s risk focus is driven more towards holistic and value added approaches that support achievement of overall organizational strategy.
+She has spent a number of years helping clients manage risks from various angles.
+For example she has supported large government programs, large systems transformations, large business transformations and large scale multinational compliance responses.
 The consistent theme is her ability to quickly understand the goals, objectives and challenges and then structure an approach that drives towards a desired outcome.
-She has experience across a range of industries and sizes having worked with both global multi nationals and local non public companies with a particular focus on retail and consumer companies.
+She has experience across a range of industries and sizes having worked with both global multi-nationals and local non-public companies with a particular focus on retail and consumer companies.
 She is a certified Project Management Professional and has managed many large scale global initiatives.